pingcap/docs-dm/en/maintain-dm-using-tiup.md

 export TIUP_NATIVE_SSH=enable
 ```

-If you specify this environmental variable and `--native-ssh` at the same time, `--native-ssh` prevails.
+If you specify this environment variable and `--native-ssh` at the same time, `--native-ssh` has higher priority.

 > **Note:**
 >